sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 /////////
+date: 23.03.2023

+Today is forst day of Ramadan.
+So my plan is going early to the station andwork there.
+But the problem is , there may not be an internet.

+/////////

+/////////
+date: 22.03.2023

+I made 16 pull requests and marges.
+I planned to writ more code but unfortunetely i fell asleep.
+I shouldn't do that again , I should do my job earlier.
+And In Sha Allah i'm gonna become a real software engineer
+/////////

+/////////
 date: 21.03.2023

 Today is holiday in uzbekistan and many places dosen't work, but i don't celebrate navruz.
 Soo that's not for me.